thi-ng/umbrella-docs-temp/arrays.ensurearray.md

 ## ensureArray variable

 Helper function to avoid unnecessary copying if `x` is already an array.
-First checks if `x` is an array and if so returns it.
-Else attempts to obtain an iterator from `x` and if successful collects it as array and returns it.
-Throws error if `x` isn't iterable.

 <b>Signature:</b>

 ```typescript
 ensureArray: (x: any) => any[]
 ```

+## Remarks

+First checks if `x` is an array and if so returns it.
+Else attempts to obtain an iterator from `x` and if successful collects it as array and returns it.
+Throws error if `x` isn't iterable.